Markyjay/adventureproject3/README.md

 Visual Studio Code is a streamlined code editor with support for development operations like debugging, task running, and version control.
 It aims to provide just the tools a developer needs for a quick code-build-debug cycle and leaves more complex workflows to fuller featured IDEs, such as Visual Studio IDE.
 [VSCode](https://code.visualstudio.com/)

 ### Google Sheets

-https://docs.google.com/spreadsheets/d/1cJHaqoYuqxiKFB8QcVqwG2K4haJS-2Zf4yPUj7eF3QE/edit#gid=0
+The need for this program was removed but i have included it to show case my original intention of using Google API as shown in the Love Sandwiches Sample Project. https://docs.google.com/spreadsheets/d/1cJHaqoYuqxiKFB8QcVqwG2K4haJS-2Zf4yPUj7eF3QE/edit#gid=0

 [Google Sheets API](https://console.cloud.google.com/marketplace/browse?filter=partner:Google%20Enterprise%20API&project=adventureproject3)